 Online community exposure and experience

 This especially helps in moderating niche communities.
 Some rules are uniquely a community’s and wouldn’t apply at all to other forums.
-An extensive knowledge about a specific community helps in developing better judgment and insight if one’s tasked to handle an account with similar nature.
+Extensive knowledge about a specific community helps in developing better judgment and insight if one’s tasked to handle an account with similar nature.

 Those who monitor content and social media must also be knowledgeable in the usage of various social media platforms.
 Most companies don’t stick to a single social media account.
 As much as possible, they need to get their word out.
 It’s ideal for them to know the way around each platform—which content works for one, which policies affect another.